aslamdoctor/rearrange-woocommerce-products/readme.txt

 This is very easy to use plugin with "drag & drop" functionality to rearrange the products.

-== MAJOR UPDATES ==
+== Features ==

+* Ability to sort products using drag-n-drop feature.
-* Ability to sort products by any product category
+* Ability to sort products by any specific product category
-* Ability to select multiple products by single click and sort them at once
+* Ability to select multiple products by single click and sort them at once.

 To use this plugin, please make sure that Woocommerce is installed and Activated.